These four programs are considered "essential" in the holistic development of W&M students as each supports a key

-This program is a follow up to the One Tribe, Many Voices session.
+This program is a follow up to the One Tribe, Many Stories session.
 Students will be able to explore further the various areas of diversity with current William & Mary students who will present this topic from the peer perspective.